A NSW Government website

 The Measured Goats project will provide an invaluable source of information for commercial producers and buck breeders.
 This multi-party co-investment will make a significant contribution to improving the adoption of KIDPLAN breeding values and hence the rate of genetic gain in the Australian goatmeat industry.
 The project supports the industry's direction towards increasing national supply and export value, transitioning harvest enterprises to managed production systems, improving farm profit, and meeting consumers’ preferences.

-The Measured Goats project is a collaborative Research and Development project co-funded by NSW DPI, Meat & Livestock Australia (MLA), Animal Genetics and Breeding Unit (AGBU) and the Commonwealth Government through the MLA Donor Company (MDC).
+The Measured Goats project is a collaborative Research and Development project co-funded by NSW DPIRD, Meat & Livestock Australia (MLA), Animal Genetics and Breeding Unit (AGBU) and the Commonwealth Government through the MLA Donor Company (MDC).
 This project is supported by Western Local Land Services (WLLS), Goat Industry Research, Development and Adoption Committee (GIRDAC) and Goat Industry Council Association (GICA).

 Buck Nomination Form